- Chairs Collaborative

 The recipient of the Award receives $3,000, funded by the Alumni Association.
 If two or more faculty members win as a team, all will share equally in the Award and the $3,000 will be divided between them.
 In addition, the individual or team selected receives University recognition and may be invited to make a public presentation at appropriate University ceremonies and forums, conduct a seminar, speak with alumni groups, and so forth.

-The Committee selects from among the nominees the faculty member or members who, in its judgment, have made the most significant contribution to the scholarly life and prestige of the University of Dayton.
-The contribution must be personal – i.e., it must be made by an individual or an individual team – and it must be scholarly in nature (including artistic production and/or performance).
+The Committee selects from among the nominees the faculty member or members who, in its judgment, have made the most significant contribution to the scholarly life and prestige of the University.
+The contribution must be personal – i.e., it must be made by an individual or an individual team – and it must be scholarly in nature (including artistic production and/or performance), and it must be accomplished while here at UD.
 The Award may be given in recognition of significant productivity in the current academic year or in recognition of a consistent high level of personal scholarly activity.
 The Award can be given for a single outstanding scholarly/artistic achievement or for a combination of notable achievements; special consideration will be given to more recent achievements (e.g., during the past three to five years).
 Emphasis will be placed on selecting individuals who enhance the reputation of the award.

 Among the specific contributions meriting the attention of the Committee would be the following:

 a.
 The publication of a book, a monograph, or other significant and referred publications in a learned or professional journal.

 b.
 The delivery of a scholarly lecture or series of lectures.

 c.
 The completion of a significant research project that has regional, national, or international impact.

 d.
 Participation in a conversation, conference, or workshop program in a significant role such as speaker, consultant, or discussion leader.